Bhavikom/Android_Lint_CI-CD_Debug_Question_Answer/README.md

   * 2.Lint removal may be broken down into three steps:

   1.Making a lint.xml file:

   In the lint.xml file, you may modify the Lint checks.
 You can write the checks you want to include in this file and disregard the checks you don’t want to include.
 For example, if you wish to check for unused variables but not for naming problems, you may do so in the lint.xml file.
   Aside from that, you may manually configure the Lint checks.
 In the following section of this article, we will look at how to perform manual lint checks.

   2.Lint Inspection:

   The next step is to choose the source files that will be subjected to the Lint inspection.
 It may be your project’s.java file, .kt file, or any XML file.

   3.The Lint Remover:

   Finally, the lint tool examines the source and lint.xml files for structural code issues and, if any, suggests code changes.
 It is recommended that we apply the lint recommendation before releasing our program.

+  * 3.When Should You Use Lint?

+  If you wish to publish your app on the Play Store or any other app store, it must be error-free.
+You must conduct a great deal of manual testing on your app for this purpose.

+  Lint will detect the issues and propose solutions if you check each and every file in your code for faults.
+Errors or warnings can be of the following types:

+  Variables that have not been utilized
+  Unjustifiable exceptions
+  Imports that aren’t needed for the project, and much more So, before you publish your app, use Lint to thoroughly check your code.